Commonly asked questions on the legal issues relating to transfers of undertakings

 The relevant law

-TTUPE regulations were introduced in the UK to comply with relevant European Directives.
-They govern the transfer of an undertaking, or part of one, from one business to another.
+The Transfer of Undertakings (Protection of Employment) Regulations 2006, as updated by various statutes and regulations, notably The Collective Redundancies and Transfer of Undertakings (Protection of Employment) (Amendment) Regulations 2014, cover the transfer of an undertaking, or part of one, from one business to another.
 TUPE protects employees by entitling them to the same terms and conditions, with continuity of employment, as they had before the transfer.
 TUPE applies to all relevant transfers, including situations where services are assigned to a new contractor, for example in labour-intensive services such as office cleaning, catering, security and refuse collection.
-Various other statutes and regulations also have an effect on TUPE.

 In the referendum on 23 June 2016 the UK voted to leave the EU.
 For information on what Brexit could mean for employment law, read the blog by our Public Policy Advisor (Employment Relations).
 We’ve also created a Brexit hub.